MarlisaRebaum/react-phonebook-app/README.md

 # React Phonebook App
 > Using React and Redux, I created a frontend for the [Phonebook Flask App](https://github.com/MarlisaRebaum/phonebook-app).
-This project uses the phonebook book database created in ElephantSQL and API routes written with Flask for the backend.
+This project uses the phonebook contacts database created in ElephantSQL and API routes written with Flask for the backend.

 ***Please Note:*** *The backend for this app is hosted on Heroku.